sn3akiwhizper/ptbp-transcripts/README.md

 - [X] complete bulk catchup of transcription, diarization
 - [ ] combine transcript/diarization to produce speaker-tagged transcripts (started but broken)
-- [ ] parse speaker-tagged transcripts and validate each speaker's name
+- [ ] parse speaker-tagged transcripts and validate each speaker's name (might require training models to recognize each person's voice)
 - [ ] upload scripts to automatically perform the transcription, diarization, and combination
+  - some available, working on others
 - [ ] AI generated summaries of podcast episodes
 - [ ] Transcript book (markdown -> epub, pdf, mobi) complete with AI illustrations